TerryPan2259/core-periphery-detection/docs/Tutorial.rst

 Preparing a graph
 ---------------------

-cpalgorithm takes a graph object implemented in NetworkX as input For example, making an empty graph is done by
+cpalgorithm takes a graph object implemented in NetworkX as input.
+For example, making an empty graph is done by

 .. code-block:: python